 Average furnace repair costs depend on the individual furnace and its problem.
 Repair costs will include the cost of a service call plus the price of parts and labor.

-Many repair professionals charge a service fee to go to a home and diagnose problems.
-For example, Havens HVAC of Golden, Colorado, charges a standard $69 service fee.
-These fees are often waived — or applied to the cost of the repair — if the customer hires the professional for the job.
+Many repair professionals charge a service fee to go to a home and inspect a furnace to diagnose problems.
+For example, Havens HVAC of Golden, Colorado, charges a standard $69 service fee to send a technician to a home to inspect a furnace.
+These fees are often waived — or applied to the cost of the repair — if the customer hires the furnace repair professional for the job.

-Regular cleaning and maintenance of a furnace helps avoid problems.
-The air filter should be replaced every month during times of heavy use.
+Regular cleaning and maintenance of a furnace helps prevent problems.
+The air filter should be replaced every season — or every month during times of heavy use.
 If a professional diagnoses poor cleaning and maintenance as the reason for furnace trouble, the cost usually will be relatively inexpensive.
-Some repair services offer regular maintenance and cleaning plans to help people avoid such problems.
-Regular maintenance will also extend the overall life of a furnace.
+Some furnace repair services offer regular maintenance and cleaning plans, which also help extend the overall life of a furnace.
 It’s best to schedule a maintenance visit in the fall, just before the furnace goes into heavy use.
-1st Response Heating & Air Solutions of Lynnwood, Washington, for example, offers three levels of maintenance plans: a $105 Basic Plan, a $145 Preferred Plan and a $495 Platinum Plan, all of which offer an annual precision tune-up, filter replacement or cleaning, warranties on parts and labor of varying lengths, and discounts on repairs.
-Easy Bay Heating and Air of Livermore, California, offers a tune-up special for $58.
+1st Response Heating & Air Solutions of Lynnwood, Washington, for example, offers three levels of maintenance plans: a $105 Basic Plan, a $145 Preferred Plan and a $495 Platinum Plan, all of which offer an annual precision tuneup, filter replacement or cleaning, warranties of varying lengths on parts and labor, and discounts on repairs.
+East Bay Heating and Air of Livermore, California, offers a tuneup special for $58.